red-scorp/toolless-3d-models/README.md

 - 80x55x200 - Spool Parameters: Width up to 80mm, Inner hole diameter over 55mm, outer diameter about 200mm
   - bone_insert.scad - Insert which looks like a bone, symmetrical
+  - carrot_bottom_insert.scad - Insert which looks like a bottom of a carrot
+  - carrot_top_insert.scad - Insert which looks like a top of a carrot
   - drum_bearing.scad - Spool holder based on planetary gear bearing
   - triangular_stand.scad - simple triangular stand